A collection of resources for those seeking online therapy for sex and sexuality.

 Sex Coaching: An alternative to sex therapy (in the right circumstances)

-If finding an online sex therapist proves difficult or appears out of reach financially, another option is to consider whether a sex coach can meet your needs.
+If finding an online sex therapist proves difficult, another option is to consider whether a sex coach can meet your needs.

 How can a sex coach help me?